-The APPLE Training Institutes, developed and coordinated by the Gordie Center for Substance Abuse Prevention at the University of Virginia and funded by the NCAA, are the leading national substance abuse prevention and health promotion conferences for student-athletes and athletics department administrators.
+The APPLE Training Institutes, developed and coordinated by the University of Virginia's Gordie Center and funded by the NCAA, are the leading national substance misuse prevention and health promotion conferences for student-athletes and athletics department administrators.
 The goal of the APPLE Training Institute is to assist colleges in applying the comprehensive APPLE model to their campus environment.
-Over the course of a weekend, student-athletes and administrators create an institution-specific action plan to prevent student-athlete substance abuse and promote health and wellness.
+Over the course of a weekend, student-athletes and administrators create an institution-specific action plan to prevent student-athlete substance misuse and promote health and wellness.

 The APPLE Training Institute offers teams of student-athletes, coaches, athletic trainers, administrators, and alcohol, tobacco and other drug (ATOD) prevention specialists an opportunity to evaluate the ATOD environment within their athletics departments and develop specific actions plan to enhance prevention efforts.
 Since 1991, over 50% of all NCAA member institutions have attended one of the annual conferences.